Toshiko Yuasa: Early career

+Post war career

+Upon her return to Tokyo, Ysasa returned again to Tokyo Women's Higher Normal School as a professor.
+Her family's homes had been destroyed by wartime air raids, so she lived in a dormitory at the school.
+In 1947 she wrote to Frédéric Joliot-Curie about the challenges of surviving "in this completely ruined Japan, where I have neither a home nor parents, and more than anything else, any laboratory."
+She was unable to continue her previous research, since the United States Occupation Forces prohibited nuclear research in Japan and the Japanese cyclotron at RIKEN was destroyed in November 1945.
+From 1946 to 1949, she worked at the RIKEN Nishina Center for Accelerator-Based Science and lectured at Kyoto University in 1948–1949.

 Yuasa returned to France in May 1949 as a researcher for the Centre national de la recherche scientifique (CNRS) while remaining a professor-on-leave at Ochanomizu University.
+She had been in correspondence with Frédéric Joliot-Curie for some time to get a scholarship, sponsorships and permissions to travel to and work in France.
+Her journey to France by ship was affected by a strike and she was stranded for some time in Singapore with minimal money as Japanese nationals were forbidden from taking much currency out of the country.

-She decided to stay in France permanently in 1955, resigning from her post at Ochanomizu.
+Yuasa decided to stay in France permanently in 1955, resigning from her post at Ochanomizu.
 At the CNRS, she began research into beta decay using a Wilson chamber, and published a 1954 article warning of the dangers of hydrogen-bomb testing at Bikini Atoll.
 She was promoted to maître de recherche (chief researcher) at CNRS in 1957.
 Her research shifted into nuclear reactions using synchrocyclotrons around 1960, and in 1962 she received a doctorate in science from Kyoto University for her thesis, "Étude du type d’invariant de l’interaction Gamow-Teller en désintégration β^{−} de ^{6}He" (Form of Gamow-Teller invariant interaction on beta decay of ^{6}He).

+Yuasa developed stomach cancer and underwent surgery in 1973 and the following year she reached the official age for retirement.